 By using Penji, you can request branding and other materials on any Penji plan.
 Learn the steps on how to receive the designs on the platform.

 It’s easy to create a project on the Penji platform.
 Once you subscribe to any plan, go to your dashboard then select New Project.

 From there, provide the details of your design.
-Name your project on the Project title field.
+Name your project in the Project title field.
 Then, select a category from the list of Design categories.
 If you can’t find the type of design you need, click Create a Custom Project.
-After selecting or providing design dimensions, add your design brief on the Description.
+After selecting or providing design dimensions, add your design brief to the Description.